-"He told me: 'Of course I will serve in any capacity, but my desire is to be in a more active field.'
-And he gave up a position greatly sought by others because it was not on the fighting line.
+Obituary: "Of course I will serve in any capacity, but my desire is to be in a more active field.'
+And he gave up a position greatly sought by others because it was not on the fighting line." need footnote.
+See Obituary